-Note that not all array may be available in both node and world coordinate systems.
-For example, Curvature is only computed for the curve in world coordinate system.

-The returned array is not intended to be modified, as arrays are expected to be written only by measurement objects.
+- Not all array may be available in both node and world coordinate systems.
+For example, Curvature is only computed for the curve in world coordinate system. - The returned array is not intended to be modified, as arrays are expected to be written only by measurement objects.